ASK KNOX

 The session_thread_id field on events tells you which thread (and therefore which agent) produced each event:

-with client.beta.agents.sessions.stream(session.id) as stream:
+with client.beta.sessions.events.stream(session_id=session.id) as stream:

 for event in stream: